 Many companies utilize contractors, rather than employees, to fill caregiving assignments.
-They basically run an add or send a text looking for people in the general public to act as caregivers, and pay those people an agreed upon hourly fee.
-Oftentimes, these people little or no previous experience with the company.
+They run an ad or send a text looking for people in the general public to act as caregivers, and pay those people an agreed-upon hourly fee.
+Frequently, these people, little or no previous experience with the company or caregivers.
 The company will either pay the individual directly or ask the client to write one check to the caregiving company and one check directly to the caregiver.
-At Cambridge, every single one of our caregivers is full-time, W-2 employees, who often have hundreds if not thousands of hours of experience with our company.
-We offer them a full array of health benefits and we pay 80% of their health care premiums.
+At Cambridge, every single one of our caregivers is a full-time, W-2 employee, who often has hundreds if not thousands of hours of experience with our company.
+We offer our employees a full array of health benefits, and we pay 80% of their health care premiums.
 Fully-employed W2 employees are more committed and loyal to their employers and thus more committed to their clients.

 How quickly can you place a caregiver with us?